arnokoehler/spring-transactions-jpa/readme.md

 # Other propagation modes

+So there are other behaviours to use, but in real live code bases this leads more often to issues than wanted behaviour.

+## REQUIRES_NEW

 On of the best known other modes is REQUIRES_NEW.
 Now REQUIRES_NEW might have a certain use case; but let's see how it works first.

+So basically with REQUIRES_NEW you tell the system, that when wrapped in an outer transaction, this inner transaction has to be treated like independent from what happens in the outside world.
+When an exception is thrown in the inner method, only that part of the data needs to be reverted.
+Or if in the outer method an exception is thrown, only that data needs to be reverted.

+PROPAGATION_REQUIRES_NEW starts a new, independent "inner" transaction for the given scope.
+This transaction will be committed or rolled back completely independent from the outer transaction, having its own isolation scope, its own set of locks, etc.
+The outer transaction will get suspended at the beginning of the inner one, and resumed once the inner one has completed.

+# DEMO TIME

+See: RequiresNewOuterTransactionServiceTest

+## PROPAGATION_NESTED

+PROPAGATION_NESTED on the other hand starts a "nested" transaction, which is a true subtransaction of the existing one.
+What will happen is that a savepoint will be taken at the start of the nested transaction.
+Íf the nested transaction fails, it will roll back to that savepoint.
+The nested transaction is part of of the outer transaction, so it will only be committed at the end of of the outer transaction.

+What is important is that this propagation mode is NOT supported by JPA.

+See: NestedOuterTransactionServiceTest

+## PROPAGATION_NEVER / PROPAGATION_SUPPORTS / PROPAGATION_MANDATORY

+- PROPAGATION_NEVER will brake if executed from a current running transaction.
+- NOT_SUPPORTED will suspend the current transaction and create a new one
+- PROPAGATION_SUPPORTS will respond to the current transaction, or create a new one.
+- PROPAGATION_MANDATORY can not be called without a current running transaction

+# When do you use them?

+For me there is rarely a use case where you want any of these.
+The default behaviour of Spring wrapping all it comes across should be mostly sufficient in a normal project.
+But if you do need them, then be very aware of the code that might call your code in the future; because this is one of the most error prone parts of transactions.

 # Isolation